Assist Gas Cost & Selection Guide

 3. Fix Leaks Promptly

-A small leak in your gas system can waste $500-1000/year.
-Check all connections regularly with leak detection spray.
-Common leak points: quick disconnects, regulators, and nozzle seals.
+Even small leaks in your gas system can accumulate into meaningful annual cost.
+Check connections regularly with leak detection spray and use your own gas pricing to estimate the financial impact.
+Common leak points include quick disconnects, regulators, and nozzle seals.

 4. Consider Bulk Gas Delivery